monk-afk/minetest_postgresql/securing_debian.md

 30000/udp (v6)             LIMIT       Anywhere (v6)
 ```

 You now have a secure host server.
+Next step is [PostgreSQL Setup](/postgresql_setup.md).

 ##